Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 ### Test Cases and Test Steps

 !!! danger "Don't get confused between test cases and test steps"

-    Test steps are an integral part of test cases so we let you view and add test cases and their steps together in the same table.
+    Test steps are an integral part of test cases, so we let you view and add test cases and their steps together in the same spreadsheet.
 This combination of two different artifacts can be confusing because they have different fields and requirements.
-Because each row can either be a case or a step, there are columns for both -- some are only for test cases, others are only for tests steps.
+Because each row can either be a case or a step, there are columns for both.

+    When you look at the generated sheet, notice the specific formatting:
     - **Test case fields** are columns with a darker background color
     - **Test steps fields** are columns with a lighter background color
     - **Required fields** are those with black text: darker orange ones are needed for a test case, lighter orange ones for a test step